Dowling Street

 Professional Building at 2206 Dowling Street, Houston

-Eldrewey Stearns, George Washington, Jr., Hamah King and others plotted civil rights strategy that successfully desegregated the most of the city.
+Eldrewey Stearns, George Washington, Jr., Hamah King, and others plotted a civil rights strategy that successfully desegregated most of the city.
 Their base of operations was 2106 Dowling Street.
-Wesley Chapel AME Church at 2209 Dowling Street was designed by one of the countries first African American architects, William Sidney Pittman.
+Wesley Chapel AME Church at 2209 Dowling Street was designed by one of the country’s first African American architects, William Sidney Pittman.

-Today, the street is dowdy, but is home to a number of black churches, small businesses and a youth boxing center.
-Given its proximity to downtown, anticpate more gentrification/redevelopment on this historic street.
+Today, the street is dowdy but is home to several black churches, small businesses, and a youth boxing center.
+Given its proximity to downtown, anticipate more gentrification/redevelopment on this historic street.
 From downtown, Dowling Street begins just south of I-45 Freeway and extends to Wheeler Street.

 Return to HOUSTON